leminhtuan2015/Today-I-Learn/languagle_javascript/react_native/react_native_redux.md

 * **Store** Contain multiple **Reducer**, each **Reducer** manage one state object
 * Unlike in Flux, Redux only has one store for the whole app
 * Redux **Store** automatically pass the **current state** of the app and the **action** to **Reducer**
 * **Store** is the object that contain all state object of each **Reducer**

+* State (also called the state tree) is a broad term, but in the Redux API it usually refers to the single state value that is managed by the store and returned by getState().
+It represents the entire state of a Redux application, which is often a deeply nested object.

+* By convention, the top-level state is an object or some other key-value collection like a Map, but technically it can be any type.
+Still, you should do your best to keep the state serializable.
+Don't put anything inside it that you can't easily turn into JSON.

 * Example: